<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Dangerous Dog Insurance (Seguro PPP)

-Before starting this article on "dangerous dogs", let me make it very clear that I love all dogs, that the following are government regulations, and that this article doesn’t reflect in any way my view on different breeds of dogs.
-We also want to highlight that in this article we are focusing on the already known as dangerous dogs, but the new law establishes that all the dogs have to pass a behavior validation to ensure that the dog is not a risk to other animals or humans.
+Before starting this article on "dangerous dog" insurance, let me make it very clear that I love all dogs, that the following are government regulations, and that this article doesn’t reflect in any way my view on different breeds of dogs.

 A new lease of life